 It’s elegant and refined, and serves great food.
 We think the appetizers are the highlight of the menu (given how much you have been eating, maybe just getting appetizers wouldn’t be such a bad idea?)
 Some can’t-miss menu items include the Carthay Signature Fried Biscuits and Fire Cracker Duck Wings.

 Evening Atmosphere – The ambiance at Disney California Adventure in the evening is spectacular.
-Whether you want to take an evening stroll behind Grizzly River Run on the “hidden” path or take a ride on the Red Car Trolley, you really can’t go wrong.
+Whether you want to take an evening stroll behind Grizzly River Run on the “hidden” path or do one last ride on Radiator Springs Racers, you really can’t go wrong.

 In our World of Color Viewing Guide, we discuss why this ‘front of house’ spot is so important, but if you really don’t want to get wet, consider watching the first World of Color instead.
 By watching the first World of Color, you can get in line for Radiator Springs Racers right before park closing, which you cannot do if you watch the second World of Color.
 It’s a difficult trade-off, but we normally go for the ‘front of house’ World of Color view.
 It really does make the show!